 - Our ability to maximize positive co-evolutions* (when “the possibilities of intellectual energy unfold, and an optimum amount of happiness energy is released”) and minimize negative ones.

 - Our sense of our relationship with feedback

 - Significant biographical achievements, or missing achievements, and our relationship with these

 - Our communication and self-marketing competences.

 The media landscape is changing fast, and all is not as it seems.

 The exponential growth in social media has become a modern cliché, but opinions are shifting.
 It’s impossible to ignore the exponential rise in the use of social media over the past ten years.
 However, CEO’s have yet to fully engage with the medium (and may never do so).
 Research by influentialexecutive.com published in 2019 confirmed that the world’s leading CEO’s are lagging behind the general public (and hence consumers) in social media adoption: 46% of Fortune 500® CEOs still had no presence on the platforms.

 Quitting social media may be the new counter-movement.

-Tim Martin, Chairman and Founder of JD Wetherspoon, a leading bar and hotel chain in the UK and Ireland, recently announced a stop to all the company’s social platforms, as a distracting, over-rated medium.
-Instead JD Wetherspoon will focus on (fully controllable) web and print communications.
+In 2018, Tim Martin, Chairman and Founder of JD Wetherspoon, a leading bar and hotel chain in the UK and Ireland, announced a stop to all the company’s social platforms, as a distracting, over-rated medium.
+Instead JD Wetherspoon would focus on (fully controllable) web and print communications.
 Mr. Martin also focusses on personal engagement and presence, systematically walking through town to visit his bars.
 This direct contact yields important information, and personal engagement has become part of Tim Martin’s own brand.

 For traditional media, too, trouble is afoot.
 Whilst the Edelman Trust Barometer reports that trust in journalism is rebounding, six out of ten ordinary readers are unable to distinguish good journalism from rumor.